EspressoCat/EspressoCat/README.md

 # Hi y'all &nbsp; :wave:

 I'm Leo, a front-end developer and designer.
 I build web stuff and like to learn new things about it.
-Also a keen coffee drinker.
+I also enjoy a good cup of coffee.

 ## Get in touch &nbsp; :incoming_envelope: